wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-advanced-configuration-methods/includes/6-use-windows-powershell.md

 Windows PowerShell uses Windows PowerShell drives to provide access to data stores.
 These drives present data in a format similar to a file system.
 Some common Windows PowerShell drives are:

- -  The C drive is the local file system�s C drive.
+ -  The C drive is the local file system's C drive.
  -  The cert drive is the local certificate store.
  -  The Env drive contains environmental variables that are stored in memory.
  -  The HKCU drive is the HKEY\_CURRENT\_USER portion of the registry.